testla-project/testla-screenplay-playwright-js/docs/guides/basic_test_setup/actor_fixture.md

 Just mention the `actor` in your test function argument, and test runner will take care of it.
 Fixtures are also available in hooks and other fixtures.
 If you use TypeScript, fixtures will have the right type.

-Below we use the actor `Andy` defined above.
+Below we use the actor `Andy` as defined above.

 ```typescript
 test.describe('Login to application', () => {